Mir4H/CityBikeApp/README.md

 * To see the project running, you'll need to have the Expo Go App on your mobile device.
 Once you have it scan the QR code with Expo Go (Android) or the Camera app (iOS) and open the project in the app.

 ## To Do
-At the moment there is no possibility for the user to add data.
+* At the moment there is no possibility for the user to add data.
 That feature needs to be added. </br>
-Also a station location map should be added. </br>
+* A station location map should be added. </br>
-In the backend there are integration tests for the REST API, but tests for the frontend need to be created.
+* Testing frontend.

 ## The data